+In the 1970s, two influential papers on secrecy appeared, and they made clear how differently information theory and computer science were approaching the problem.
+One of them, written by Aaron Wyner at Bell Labs, introduced the wiretap channel: a setting in which data is sent over a channel that can also be observed by an eavesdropper through a second, noisier channel.
+Wyner showed that, under suitable conditions, one can design codes so that the intended receiver can decode the message while the eavesdropper learns essentially nothing from what they observe.
+This line of work does not rest on assumptions about what the eavesdropper can or cannot compute, and it later became foundational in information-theoretic secrecy.

-In November 1976, Diffie and Hellman published a paper that introduced the concept of public key cryptography and described how it can be used to achieve secure communication without the need for a shared secret key \citep{hellman1976new}.
-This approach to cryptography, which is based on the difficulty of discovering private information without additional knowledge, such as a private key, ensures security against an adversary who is limited in their computational abilities.
-As a result, public key cryptographic systems are easier to implement and deploy compared to approaches that rely on information-theoretic secrecy, which do not make assumptions about an adversary's computational capabilities.
-The paper also discussed public key distribution systems and verifiable digital signatures, which are important tools in ensuring the security of communication.
+In November 1976, Diffie and Hellman published a paper that introduced the concept of public-key cryptography and described how it could be used to achieve secure communication without the need for a shared secret key \cite{hellman1976new}.
+This approach to cryptography relies on computational assumptions: its security depends on the practical difficulty of recovering private information without access to the private key.
+As a result, public-key cryptographic systems made key distribution much more practical than approaches that rely on information-theoretic secrecy, which do not make assumptions about an adversary’s computational capabilities.
+The paper also discussed public-key distribution systems and verifiable digital signatures, both of which became central tools in modern cryptography.

-Since the publication of the papers on information theory and computer science approaches to privacy, public key cryptography, which assumes that an adversary is limited in their computational abilities, has become widely used in a variety of applications, including banking, healthcare, and public services.
-It is used billions of times a day in applications ranging from digital rights management to cryptocurrency.
-In contrast, information-theoretic approaches to secrecy, which do not make assumptions about an adversary's computational capabilities, have been less successful in practical applications.
-Perfect secrecy against a computationally unbounded adversary requires strict assumptions, which can lead to elegant mathematical models but often result in security schemes that are difficult to implement in practice.
+After the publication of these works in the 1970s, public key cryptography, which assumes that adversaries are computationally constrained, became mainstream.
+Many applications ranging from banking to health care and public services use public key cryptography.
+It is estimated that public key cryptography is used billions of times a day in systems ranging from digital rights management to cryptocurrencies.
+Information-theoretic approaches to secrecy, on the other hand, seek security without making assumptions about the computational power of adversaries, but they typically require stronger assumptions on the communication setting or system model.
+This leads to a class of security schemes with very strong guarantees, under more constrained assumptions, resulting in a mathematically elegant theory whose practical deployment is often limited.